disperze/cw-osmo/contracts/ics20-swap/README.md

 # Osmosis ICS20 Swap

-Swap assets and add liquidity in osmosis from remote chain.
+Swap assets and add liquidity in osmosis from remote chains.

 ## Messages